 - To demonstrate compliance with applicable federal regulations

 Each year the Seminary’s assessment committee reviews the findings of the prior year assessment plan.
 The effectiveness of the plan itself and associated instruments are evaluated and changes made as analysis of data and experience indicate is necessary.
-Evaluation of the plan itself normally takes place in the fall semester, hence the website displays the prior year’s plan until the current year’s plan is approved by the assessment committee and the Board of Directors.
-This is usually done at the board retreat in mid-November.
+Evaluation of the plan itself normally takes place in the fall semester, hence the website displays the prior year’s plan until the current year’s plan is approved by the assessment committee.
+This is usually done by December.

-Links to elements of the current academic year Comprehensive Assessment Plan:
+Links to elements of the current Academic Assessment Plan:

-The Phoenix Seminary 2017-19 Comprehensive Assessment Plan is a large document.
+The Phoenix Seminary 2021-23 Academic Assessment Plan is a large document.
 It may be accessed through the following link:

-The Comprehensive Assessment Plan may also be viewed in the following sections:
+The Academic Assessment Plan may also be viewed in the following sections:

 The Seminary seeks, in God’s grace, to produce graduates who have the knowledge, skills and character qualities essential to effective ministry.
 These are summarized in our Educational Values.
 Each academic program at Phoenix Seminary is linked to the Educational Values through alignment of student learning outcomes and individual course learning outcomes.
 These relationships are laid out in the following pages from our assessment plan: